Performing Disk Restore

 - Detaches the virtual disks with the restored data from the worker instance.

-Veeam Backup for Microsoft Azure does not attach the restored persistent disks to any Azure VM instance — the disks are placed to the specified location as standalone virtual disks.
+Veeam Backup for Microsoft Azure does not attach the restored virtual disks to any Azure VM — the disks are placed to the specified location as standalone virtual disks.

 How to Perform Disk Restore

-To restore virtual disks of Azure VMs, do the following:
+To restore virtual disks attached to a protected Azure VMs, do the following: